Antoine de Sartine: Secretary of State for the Navy

 Navy officer sabre, model 1779, nicknamed "Sartine'.

 Antoine de Sartine inherited a strong French Navy, resurrected by Choiseul after the disasters of the Seven Years' War (in which France had lost Canada, Louisiana, and India); a resurrected French Navy which would later play a major role in France's victory in the American Revolutionary War.
 In the ministry, Sartine surrounded himself with able men, such as the comte de Fleurieu.
 He modernized and rationalized the French Navy.
 By seven decrees (September 27, 1776), he gave naval officers the high hand over French ports and naval dockyards, which were put under the direction of the comte de Fleurieu.
 He also reorganized the corps of naval artillery and marine infantry.
-In 1775, after the aborted attempt by his predecessor to create a Royal Marine School in Le Havre, he re-established the Companies of Marine Guards, naval schools training officers and whose access was strictly limited to children of the aristocracy.
+In 1775, after his predecessor's aborted attempt to create a Royal Marine School in Le Havre, he re-established the Companies of Marine Guards, naval schools training officers, whose access was strictly limited to children of the aristocracy.

-As conflict with Britain was looming on the horizon, he increased shipbuilding budgets fourfold, enabling large scale shipbuilding when France entered the American War of Independence in the beginning of 1778.
+As conflict with Britain was looming on the horizon, he increased shipbuilding budgets fourfold, enabling large-scale shipbuilding when France entered the American War of Independence at the beginning of 1778.
 In the space of only one year, nine ships-of-the-line were built in the French shipyards.
 Sartine also initiated the building of the long breakwater which protects the port of Cherbourg and commissioned the construction of dry docks in Brest, Rochefort, Lorient, and Toulon.
 Particularly interested in foundries, he created the naval foundry of Indret near Nantes (now a unit of Naval Group specialized in conventional and nuclear propulsion).
 In these critical times, he fought successfully against insubordination in the Navy, notably by publishing a regulation in 1780 dealing with hygiene on board the vessels of the fleet and with marine crew health issues.
 Drawing from his police experience, he also used his spy network during the conflict.

 The budget deficit, which was aggravated by France's participation in the War of American Independence, led to conflict between the finance minister, Necker, who sought to limit expenditures, and Sartine, who wanted to expand the French Navy even further.
 Necker accused Sartine of exceeding the budget allocated to the Navy by 20 million livres (approx. US$100 million in 2006).
 Necker complained sharply to King Louis XVI that this overrun threatened an already almost bankrupt State.
 Eventually, the king dismissed Sartine on 14 October 1780 and replaced him with the marquis de Castries.
-Sartine, however, was dismissed with honors: he received a reward of 150,000 livres (approx. US$700,000) for his services and he was granted a 70,000 livres yearly pension.
+Sartine, however, was dismissed with honors: he received a reward of 150,000 livres (approx. US$700,000) for his services, and he was granted a 70,000 livres yearly pension.

 Antoine de Sartine tried to justify his actions as minister in a vitriolic pamphlet against Necker, whom he accused of having "sold himself" to the British, but he didn't win over the public and was the victim of numerous puns and epigrams such as this one: